 3. Where is the best place to buy the 5020A water flosser?

-The Fairywill 5020A cordless flosser is available only from Amazon at the time of review.
+The Fairywill 5020A cordless flosser is available only from eBay at the time of review.

 Why should you listen to us?